Dev-Ansar/Real-Time-Clickstream-Data-Pipeline-with-Kafka-and-Snowflake/README.md

 docker-compose up
 ```

-~~ Note: This setup uses a single broker configuration.
+> **Note**: This setup uses a single broker configuration.
 Future updates will include multi-broker and multi-cluster setups for enhanced scalability and fault tolerance.

 ### 3. Activate Virtual Environment